An Overview of the Walking

 Chartreuse offers magnificent walking.
 It is not the exhilarating walking of the Chamonix glaciers, nor the long, lonely multi-day treks offered by the Pyrenean hills, but nevertheless, in its own way, it is as fine as both.
 It was justifiably described by Stendhal as "l'émeraude des Alpes" - the emerald of the Alps.
 It has four tops over 2,000 m.

 The area is best suited for day walks, rather than for back-packing.
 This is largely because the dominant topography is one of long, but narrow limestone ridges, which does not lend itself to circular tours.
-Moreover, being limestone, there is no water in the hills, and the valleys are too populated for wild camping.
+Moreover, being limestone, there is little water in the hills, and the valleys are too populated for wild camping.
 Having said that, there is the circular Tour de Chartreuse which, although taking advantage of the few mountain huts available, does tend to finish each section in a community.

 Typically, a walk will start in the forest, often to the accompaniment of a stream which will be found later emerging from a spring or cave.
 The forests are very beautiful, and fairly damp and cool, but with little visibility.
 Getting through the forest can be a long process, as one climbs 600 metres or so, but the paths are usually well made and easy going.
 The transition from forest to meadow is foreshadowed by tall pines being replaced by smaller spruce and dwarf birch, but nevertheless, tends to be abrupt.
 The emergence into the sunshine of the alpine meadows, often with the heat being reflected off the limestone cliffs above, is always welcomed.
 In the spring and early summer, up to mid-August, it is the flora which overwhelms.